 So many dog breeds have health concerns – some minor, some major.
 My dogs, Golden Retrievers, don’t necessarily have a common problem, but due to the fact that they love, love, love the pool or any other water source, I have to keep a close eye on them.
-The water and the chlorine wreaks havoc with their skin and coats.
+The water and the chlorine wreaks havoc on their skin and coats.
 I tried rinsing off the chlorine water, but that didn’t help much.
 They would often develop hot spots.
 Their coats were dull and thin, and they were constantly scratching or biting at their skin.

 What to do about dull coats and skin problems

-So on a visit to my vet, I asked if there were something I could do to help, and the vet asked if I gave the dogs an Omega supplement.
+So on a visit to my vet, I asked if there was something I could do to help, and the vet asked if I gave the dogs an Omega supplement.
 I explained that I gave the dogs a high-quality dog kibble that claimed to have a balance of nutrients, including Omega-3 fatty acids.

 This is where I learned my first mistake.